 Place the cooled pot, covered, in the refrigerator overnight.
 In the morning, remove any fat that has solidified on top.
 Divide broth into containers, label and freeze for Thanksgiving and after.
 Homemade turkey broth will add big flavors to your Thanksgiving recipes.

-Chef's Tip: Make the broth Monday of Thanksgiving week and it will be good until Friday.
+Chef's Tip: Make the broth Monday of Thanksgiving week and it will be good until Thursday.
 For longer use, freeze it.
+You can also make it a week ahead and freeze.

 To thaw broth, place containers from the freezer into the refrigerator for 24 hours and thaw slowly.
 Alternatively, place frozen containers in a sink with cold water to start the thaw, then place semi-frozen broth into a pot and heat over low until liquid.
 Do not leave broth out on the counter to thaw at room temperature as this is not food safe.
 It's called food temperature danger zone.

 You can use glass mason jars, square glass containers like these, or Souper Cubes are a terrific new option.
-I use the 2 cup and ½ cup sizes.
+I use the ½ cup, 1 cup, 2 cup sizes.

-Use this turkey broth recipe in place of chicken broth for soups, stews, risotto and more.
+Use turkey broth in place of chicken broth for soups, stews, risotto and just about any where you need broth, being sure the flavor is complimentary.

 More Broth and Soups Recipes